TASTE NATURE ORGANICS

 We believe our food, our health and our planet are all interconnected.

-True Cost of Food Production – The predominant approaches to food production, distribution, retailing and consumption are causing significant damage to the environment, to soil, to the climate, to biodiversity, to rural communities and to public health.
+The predominant approaches to food production, distribution, retailing and consumption are causing significant damage to the environment, to soil, to the climate, to biodiversity, to rural communities and to public health.
 We are either paying for this damage in hidden ways, for instance through water quality, the alarming contamination of our waterways, taxes which fund misdirected agricultural subsidies and environmental clean up costs, including many of those relating to flooding.
 We are also paying the costs of diet-related disease.
 These costs are often deferred on to future generations or other countries, as is currently the case with climate change and soil degradation, rainforest destruction and species extinction.
 So although food appears never to have been cheaper, when we look beneath the surface, we are actually paying far more for it than we might possibly imagine.

 WASTE MINIMISATION & THE RE-USE REVOLUTION